quazzz/quazzz/README.md

   <br>
   🏆 Winner of the Estonian Informatics Olympiad Preliminary Round.
   <br>
-  🏆 Attender of the job-shadowing for Senior Software Engineer from Bolt Estonia.
+  🏆 Attender of the job-shadowing for Senior Software Engineer role in Bolt.
   <br>
   <br>
   🧫 Languages: english (C1), estonian and russian.